Casey Jones (Teenage Mutant Ninja Turtles)

 Arnold Bernid "Casey" Jones is a fictional character that appears in Teenage Mutant Ninja Turtles comics and related media.

 Created by Kevin Eastman and Peter Laird, he first appeared in the one-shot, Raphael: Teenage Mutant Ninja Turtle (April 1985).

 Like the turtles, Casey Jones is a vigilante, and was created as a parody of vigilante characters that were popular in comics at the time.

 Casey usually has long dark hair, wears an ice hockey mask and cut-off biking gloves, and carries his weapons in a golf bag over his shoulder.

 His weapons include various sports equipment, such as baseball bats, ice hockey sticks, golf clubs, cricket bats, and tennis rackets.

-He becomes a love interest of April O'Neil.
+He becomes a love interest of April O'Neil in most continuities.

 The character has been featured in various adaptations, and has been portrayed by several actors.
-He was first voiced by Pat Fraley in the 1987 series, Marc Thompson in the 2003 series, Chris Evans in the 2007 film, Josh Peck in the 2012 series, Zelda Williams as a female version in the 2018 series, Haley Joel Osment in a film adaptation of the 2018 series, and has been portrayed in live action by Elias Koteas in the 1990 and 1993 films and by Stephen Amell in the 2016 film.
+He was first voiced by Pat Fraley in the 1987 series, Marc Thompson in the 2003 series, Chris Evans in the 2007 film, Josh Peck in the 2012 series, and Haley Joel Osment in the 2022 film adaptation of the 2018 series, in which Zelda Williams also voiced Cassandra "Casey" Jones, a Foot Clan recruit who was intended to be a female iteration of the character, and has been portrayed in live-action by Elias Koteas in the 1990 and 1993 films and by Stephen Amell in the 2016 film.